tschettervictor/bsd-apps/uptime-kuma/README.md

 # Variables

-NODE_VERSION="18"
+NODE_VERSION
-  - node version to use
+  - node version to use (currently defaults to 18)

 DATA_PATH="/mnt/data"
-  - data directory will be stored here (defaults to /mnt/data)
+  - data directory will be stored here (currently defaults to `/mnt/data`)

 ## Mount points (should be mounted outside the jail)
   - `/mnt/data` - data directory